Episode 69: Wide Open

 Whoever it was that claimed to see the attack also managed to see where the creature took Bill, a nearby hill.

-According to their story, Bill was then attacked by the creature, who appeared to stab its beak into the man's neck.
+According to their story, Bill was then attacked by the creature who appeared to stab its beak into the man's neck.

 How the witness managed to see all the details is unclear, but according to them, this monstrous bird drained Bill of all his blood, tossed him down the hill, and then flew off into the night.

-The man, George Jacobs, managed to fire a shot at the enormous bird and claims he even even hit it, but it simply flew off.
+The creature was sighted again by a local hunter in nearby Hagerstown.
+The man, George Jacobs, managed to fire a shot at the enormous bird and claims he even hit it, but it simply flew off.

+For a moment.
 It turns out, Jacobs might have made the thing angry, because after a few minutes, it turned around and flew straight back toward him, chasing him into a neighbor's barn.

+That's when the rumors really began to spread.
 One West Virginia man claimed to have found one of the creature's eggs in his barn.

 Another man, Dan Shorb, claimed he pulled into the Emmitsburg railroad station to see the giant bird trying to take off with Bill Snyder, one of the employees there.

+Schorb managed to grab Snyder's foot and pull him free.
 Then, it vanished from public record for more than two decades.

 It wasn't until 1932 that another pair of locals driving along a road north of Middletown, Maryland, saw something enormous in the sky above their car.

-As quickly as it arrived, though, The creature disappeared.
+As quickly as it arrived, though, the creature disappeared.

+The community gave it a name, though, the Snellegaster.
 It's a mangled English version of an old German word, Schnellegeist, which means quick spirit.

 The Pennsylvania Dutch had used the word for decades to place blame on their missing livestock, claiming they had been swept up into the sky by some invisible spirit.